evanleeturner/nam-dataserver/readme.md

-# Coastal-Winds
+# nam-dataserver

-Coastal-Winds is a program used to download and collate data from the North American Mesoscale Forecast System (known as NAM)
+nam-dataserver is a program used to download and collate data from the North American Mesoscale Forecast System (known as NAM).
+Principally, the system holds a copy of the latest forecast on disk and responds to request for specific data.

 https://www.ncei.noaa.gov/products/weather-climate-models/north-american-mesoscale